 - Stick with relatively gentle sponge filters.

-- Keep the water temperature around 80-degree F.
+- Keep the water temperature around 80 degrees F.

 - Replace 10% of the water daily.

 - Introduce vegetation to provide the angelfish fry with hiding spots.